Skip to product information

 Butterfly Weed (Asclepias tuberosa)

-Butterfly Weed is the showiest of all native milkweeds — a drought-tolerant prairie perennial that blazes with intense orange flower clusters from June through August, drawing monarchs, swallowtails, fritillaries, and dozens of native bee species to its blooms.
-Unlike most milkweeds, it thrives in dry, well-drained soils, making it the milkweed of choice for upland gardens, roadsides, and prairie restorations across Louisiana.
+In June, the monarchs are coming through Louisiana, and Butterfly Weed is ready for them.
+The showiest of all native milkweeds blazes with intense orange flower clusters from June through August — drawing monarchs, swallowtails, fritillaries, and 30+ native bee species to its blooms in numbers that will stop you in your tracks.
+Unlike most milkweeds, it thrives in dry, well-drained soil, making it the milkweed of choice for upland gardens, roadsides, and prairie restorations.
+Known to Cajun traiteurs as racine à pleurésie — pleurisy root — for the dried root tea used to treat deep chest congestion and bronchitis.
+A prairie jewel and a monarch lifeline.

 Botanical Profile